JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

   network per run, includes also the pseudolikelihood score and the computation time.

+Additionally there is a folder that ends in `_runs` (in this case, `net1_runs`) that contains information about each independent run performed.
+There will be two files for each run:

 - The `.log` file contains a description of each run, convergence criterion, and seed information.

 - The `.err` file has seed information on runs that failed, empty when nothing failed.